ggeis/innovation/objects/README.md

   return localizedNow;
 };
 ```
-As hiring interviews demonstrate, there is a need for data structures and intensive computing in applications, and every programmer should be up-to-date if not mastering them, but the leading cause of problems in big applications is accidental and most of the times related to the state management dynamics... because Javascript is terrible when it comes to securing an object state.
+As hiring interviews demonstrate, there is a need for data structures and intensive computing in applications, and every programmer should be up-to-date if not mastering them, but the leading cause of problems in big applications is accidental and most of the times related to the state management dynamics; because Javascript is terrible when it comes to securing an object state.

 | FP appeal         | DS appeal        |
 |-------------------|------------------|